 What are the ethics and philosophies that can help us engage with conflicts, painful realities and contentious debates?
 How can art, design and technology be used to push the boundaries of ecological discourse and create points for action?
 What can traditional practices from different cultures offer in the way of wisdom to all that we grapple with in environmental issues today?
 These and more questions serve as a guide map to engaging with and creating within this program.
 This course is an attempt to explore how polarised, `silo-ised’ views in conversations and debates around environmental issues can be made to gradually come together and overlap, dissolving discipline based perceptions and preconceived ideas, allowing for new discourses to emerge.

 This course focuses on experiential learning and deep engagement with specific sites to develop context –sensitive and reflexive frameworks.
 It also builds theoretical frameworks that support students in understanding contextual and critical perspectives in this area of work.
 In these sites, an exploration is about a hands-on engagement with people and their lives, local flora and fauna and the land itself.
 As Jane Goodall articulates “Only if we understand, can we care.
 Only if we care, we will help.
 Only if we help, we shall be saved.”
+The axis of the course revolves around Self & Contemplation Context Sensitivity, Environmental Stewardship and Ecological Consciousness.

 This course is open to art and design practitioners and non-practitioners alike.
 We believe in creating student cohorts from diverse disciplines to allow for critical debates, engagements and new discourses.
 The goal of this course is to inspire people from diverse disciplines who seek to build their practices in an ecological frame.
 It is for people who desire to inspire intrinsic action through their communication methods, using diverse media, educational interventions and lived experiences.
 The impact of this deepening awareness is finally seen in art and design solutions, thought frameworks, critical discourses that emerge, transdisciplinary thinking, and involved engagement that is context sensitive and reflective.
 It also reflects in fostering long-term relationships with people and organizations on the ground.
 Through this course, we hope dissolving boundaries will open new relationships with LIFE in all its diversity and wonderment embedded in ecological consciousness.